Shikla: Description

 The requirements for the shikla varied with the different dynasties that ruled over Tunisia.
 The main goal was simply to distinguish and humiliate Jews in public spaces.

 Under the reign of the Almohad Caliphate, it was principally a turban dyed yellow at the end.
-Jewish converts to Islam were forced to wear a long dark blue tunic with sleeves so large they reached ones' feet, and a skullcap in place of a turban.
+Jewish converts to Islam were forced to wear a long dark blue tunic with sleeves so large they reached one's feet, and a skullcap in place of a turban.
+During the mid-fifteenth century the shikla consisted of a piece of yellow fabric.

 During the Ottoman rule of Tunisia, the Twansa Jewish community put on black bonnets while the Granas preferred more European headgear to avoid being confused with the indigenous Twansa.